Jared-Glenn/Camelot_The_Resistance/README.md

 So how to fix it?

 * What if we generate tricks they can play on specific players if they correctly guess their roles, via the app?
+* What if they can play "Tricks" that cause two failures if there is one failure?